 Just keep in mind that you are a parent and not an official testing agency with rigid protocols to follow, so it’s best to keep your letter assessments light and fun as well.
 You don’t have to assess all 26 letters in one sitting.
 Try doing a few at a time.
 Then do a few different ones the next week.
 If your child seems to enjoy the exercise, though, go ahead and run through as many as they have the interest and patience for.

-If you have concerns about your child’s progress or just want a second opinion, it’s also a great idea to inquire about an “emergent literacy screening” when your child is preschool aged.
+If you have concerns about your child’s progress or just want a second opinion, it’s also a great idea to inquire about an “emergent literacy screening” when your child is preschool- aged.
 Check with your local school system or municipality for details.
-For example, in Wisconsin, where I live, the state requires each school district and charter school to assess each K4 (four-year-old kindergarten, also known as pre K) through 2nd-grade students for reading readiness annually.
+For example, in Wisconsin, where I live, the state requires each school district and charter school to assess all early-elementaryeach students for reading readiness annually, starting at four years old.
 Moreover, by law, the district must share the results of the reading readiness assessment with parents and provide interventions or remedial services if the child is at risk of reading difficulty.

 It’s also important to get help if you’re not sure your child is progressing as they should.
 Many children who may seem to be lagging can make great strides with a bit of outside instruction.
 Some don’t, though, and it’s important to figure out early if your child is at risk for potential reading difficulty and needs more intensive early intervention.